urs-of-the-backwoods/HG3D-Create-A-Game/source/FirstGame.rst

 **Install HGamer3D Client Tools**

 As described above, *aio* is just a command, to download dependent libraries, media and tools.
-You now can use it, to setup the commands, you will use for creating, compiling and running |HGamer3D| code.
+I provided an additional installer to create commands for the different tasks of |HGamer3D|.
 Please issue the following command, which will create some aio alias commands for the next steps and which installs Stack and GHC, the Haskell tools:

 .. code-block:: console